mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 Thus, it was possible, for every county / GAI in California to generate a 24-hour diurnal profile for three different vehicle categories and six different representative days of the week; for a total of 18 different temporal surrogates.

 Upon discussion with the EMFAC team it was discovered that the EMFAC model assume that school busses only run for three hours in the morning and three hours in the evening on non-holiday weekdays.
-To keep the two models as closely relatable as possible, a fourth vehicle type was added to these above Calvad surrogates, matching this temporal profile.
-This leads to the final 30 on-road diurnal surrogates found in the ESTA model, for each GAI in the state.
+To keep the two models consistent, a fourth vehicle type was added to the Calvad surrogates, matching the assumptions in EMFAC.

 ### CalVAD-Based On-Road Day-of-Week Temporal Surrogates

-Similar to the diurnal surrogates described above, day-of-week surrogates were bulit from the VMT recorded in the Calvad database.
+Similar to the diurnal surrogates described above, day-of-week surrogates were built from the VMT recorded in the Calvad database.
 The reason day-of-week surrogates are needed is because the EMFAC model only estimates on-road emissions for "average weekday" traffic.
-This is taken to mean the VMT used in EMFAC represents the average Tuesday, Wednesday, or Thursday.
-However, holidays frequently have far less traffic, and Fridays frequently have far more.
+The VMT used in EMFAC represents the average Tuesday, Wednesday, or Thursday, which is consistent with the use in transporation models.
+However, holidays and weekends frequently have far less traffic, and Fridays frequently have far more.

-To accurately model on-road emissions, each Calvad vehicle class VMT was summed for all road network links in each GAI, by day-of-week.
+To accurately model on-road emissions, the VMT from each Calvad vehicle class was summed for all road network links in each GAI, by day-of-week.
 Then fractions were made for each day-of-the-week relative to the EMFAC representative Tuesday-through-Thursday.
-These fractions are then used to manual raise or lower the on-road emissions calculated by EMFAC to better match day-of-week traffic patterns.
+These fractions are then used to manually raise or lower the on-road emissions calculated by EMFAC to better match day-of-week traffic patterns.

-Again, a minor change was made so that the school bus vehicle category has zero emissions on weekends and holidays.
+Additionally, a minor change was made so that the school bus vehicle category has zero emissions on weekends and holidays.